Ioan Bianu: Beginnings

 Bianu graduated in 1876, in the same class as his cousin Vasile Bianu, the future physician and political figure.
 Bearing a recommendation from Moldovan for August Treboniu Laurian, Ioan left for Bucharest, capital of the Romanian Old Kingdom; four classmates joined him in emigrating.
 Laurian, supported by the poet Gheorghe Sion, obtained him a post as assistant at the Central State Library.
-He was thus able to support himself until 1880 while attending the literature and philosophy faculty of Bucharest University.
+He was thus able to support himself until 1880 while attending the literature and philosophy faculty of the University of Bucharest.
 In early 1879, he was named archivist and librarian of the Romanian Academy.
 Notoriously thrifty, he lived on the Romanian Academy Library grounds, downtown Bucharest, where he also raised cows.

 In 1881, he won a competition to become professor of Romanian language and literature at Saint Sava National College.
 Later that year, with the help of his former professor Bogdan Petriceicu Hasdeu, he received a scholarship to study Romance philology in Milan and Paris.
 His teachers included several of Hasdeu's personal friends, the Slavists Vatroslav Jagić, Louis Léger, and Graziadio Isaia Ascoli.
 He also met the Romanist Émile Picot, took courses with Gaston Paris, but the lasting impact of his sojourn lay in the eye-opening visits to libraries.
 Impressed by the Palazzo Brera, the Biblioteca Ambrosiana, libraries across Italy, the Bibliothèque nationale de France, the British Museum and the Bodleian Library, he at the same time became keenly aware of the poor state of Romania's libraries and gathered ideas for their improvement.

-After returning home in 1883, he became assistant professor at Bucharest University's department of Romanian literature.
+After returning home in 1883, he became assistant professor at the University of Bucharest's department of Romanian literature.
 He still made visits abroad: in 1885, he spent time in Galicia-Lodomeria, researching the Jagiellonian Library for Romanian-related subjects, the Ossoliński archive at Lemberg, and the Dosoftei fund at Schowkwa.
 Upon his own request, he was also sent to Minsk Governorate, Russian Empire, where he researched the Radziwiłł collection at Nesvizh Castle.
 He was hosted there by Antoni Wilhelm Radziwiłł, who allowed him to copy some 300 documents, and befriended his young daughter Elżbieta, later wife of the Count Potocki.